Explained: What are Smart Contracts and Their Applications

 Suppose you order an autographed Tennis Ball but what you get is a forged ball.
 Now, under ordinary circumstances, you would have been able to take the case to the court following the Contract Law, but with Smart Contracts, the possibility is next to nothing.

+One of the core challenges associated with Smart contracts is ease of elimination of third parties.
 While elimination of third parties is a paradigm that has been set for Blockchain and Smart Contract, likewise, the concept in no way eliminates them.

 Take lawyers for example.
-While yes, it is true that users will not have to go to them to get the contract made, developers will have to be in contact of lawyers to know the terms on which the smart contract will be based.
+While yes, it is true that users will not have to go to them to get the contract made, developers will have to be in contact with lawyers to know the terms on which the smart contract will be based.

 In the end, the involvement of third-party entities never goes away, they just take up different roles from what they take in the non-decentralized smart contract.